barbua/DictLearn/README.md

 # DictLearn
+Code for our paper:
-Accurate Dictionary Learning with Direct Sparsity Control
+H. Mou, A. Barbu.
+Accurate Dictionary Learning with Direct Sparsity Control.
+ICIP 2018